secretbosscode/nzbidx/README.md

 Schema creation is idempotent; running with a new database is sufficient.

+Vector similarity features use the [`pgvector`](https://github.com/pgvector/pgvector) extension.
+The schema enables the extension and creates an `ivfflat` index on the `release.title_embedding` column for efficient nearest neighbour queries.
+Ensure `pgvector` is installed in the target Postgres instance before initialising the database.

 ## Backups

 OpenSearch snapshots can be stored in S3 or GCS.
 Configure the repository via